microsoft/api-guidelines/graph/GuidelinesGraph.md

 | :no_entry: **DO NOT** use patterns that require multiple round trips to complete a single logical action.    | Warning |
 | :ballot_box_with_check: **CONSIDER** supporting return and omit-nulls preferences.                           | Warning |

-For a complete list of standard REST operations you can refer to the [Microsoft REST API Guidelines](https://github.com/microsoft/api-guidelines/blob/master/Guidelines.md#7102-error-condition-responses).
+For a complete list of standard HTTP operations you can refer to the [Microsoft REST API Guidelines](https://github.com/microsoft/api-guidelines/blob/master/Guidelines.md#7102-error-condition-responses).